-In general, the total average of RMSE from all days in all stations is (0.55).
-As the station type and the region may affect our imputation, Fig. 12 shows the average RMSE based on air quality regions in the UK (Panel A), and station environmental types (Panel B); the size of the circles are the number of stations at each type.
-Panel A shows that stations classed as Traffic Urban are associated with the highest RMSE (0.62), while Industrial Suburban stations have the lowest RMSE (0.36).
-Panel B shows that the North East region is associated with the lowest RMSE (0.44), while South Wales has the highest RMSE (0.74) between imputed and observed DAQI.
+In general, the total average RMSE from all days in all stations is 0.55.
+As the station type and the region may affect our imputation, Fig. 16 shows the average RMSE based on air quality regions in the UK (panel a) and station environmental types (panel b); the size of the circles represents the number of stations of each type.
+Panel (a) shows that stations classed as traffic urban are associated with the highest RMSE (0.62), while industrial suburban stations have the lowest RMSE (0.36).
+Panel (b) shows that the north-eastern region is associated with the lowest RMSE (0.44), while South Wales has the highest RMSE (0.74) between imputed and observed DAOI.